mrcbax/PaddedCell/README.md

 OPTIONS:
-    -x, --export <export>    Exports the given sample from the database -i, --import <import>    Imports a sample into the database -l, --list <list>        Lists all samples in database
+    -x, --export <export>    Exports the given sample from the database -i, --import <import>    Imports a sample into the database -l, --list <list>        Lists all samples in database or the listing for the filename given.
 ```

 Implementation Checklist